Skip to main content

 [Your name]

 Send 24 to 48 hours after the job is complete.
 SMS for trades and most local service.
-Email for pro services.
+Email for professional services.
 No follow-up, no second nudge.
 The customer either responds or doesn't.

 What Vellero builds in by default